 Promptly issue a legal hold

 While it's helpful to start small, you shouldn't waste any time before issuing a legal hold and making sure that custodians who may have relevant ESI are added to the hold promptly and on a continuous basis.
-As part of that, your legal hold process should be streamlined so that holds can be distributed quickly and with minimal effort (this is where technology comes into play).
+As part of that, your legal hold process should be streamlined so that holds can be distributed quickly and with minimal effort.
+Technology can make a huge difference here.

 Develop an interview process

 Custodian interviews should be treated systematically.
-You should have a basic interview template ready to go at all times that includes the types of basic questions that are applicable across matters (i.e. Where do you store your data?
-Do you know of any co-workers involved in the issues underlying the matter?).
+You should have a basic interview template that includes the types of basic questions that are applicable across matters (i.e., Where do you store your data?
+Do you know of any co-workers involved in the issues underlying the matter?) ready to go at all times.
 You should also devise a way, most likely through technology, to quickly access and aggregate custodian interview responses so that information gleaned during interviews can be acted upon quickly.